Q. Can I still volunteer even though I can’t make it to the Mandatory Volunteer Orientation?

 Q. What if I’m not a musician, but I have other awesome skills I think I could contribute to camp?
 Do I need to have musical experience to volunteer?

 A. Great news!
-You don’t.
-There are so many other important duties that we need help with at camp.
-These range from cool-down staff (emotional support), vibe crew (crafts, cleaning, misc. tasks), lunch and snack crew, to workshop leaders and so much more!
+There are so many other important, non-musical duties that we need help with at camp.
+These range from cool-down staff (emotional support), vibe crew (crafts, cleaning, misc. tasks), lunch and snack crew, workshop leaders, gear crew, and more!
 Please see our volunteer form for more information on non-musical volunteer opportunities at camp.

 Q. What if I’m a beginner at playing instruments?
 Can I still be an instrument instructor or band mentor?